felipecosta09/felipecosta09/README.md

 ### Hi there, my name is Felipe Costa 👋

-- 💻 I’m currently working on Cybersecurity and DevSecOps
+- 💻 Working on AI, Cybersecurity and DevSecOps
-- :books: I’m currently learning how to apply AI to security 🤖
+- :books: Currently learning how to apply AI to security 🤖
-- :muscle: I’m looking to collaborate on an open-source project to help the community with security for coding/DevOps
+- :muscle: Looking to collaborate on an open-source project to help the community with security for coding/DevOps
 - 💬 Ask me about AI, Cloud, DevOps, Security, and Video-Games :sparkling_heart:
 - :thought_balloon: This is my Blog https://blog.devsecguy.com
 - :sound: I speak Brazilian Portuguese, English, and sometimes I like to embarrass myself with some Spanish :flushed: